 Pupil Premium Funding Received:

-Children who are/have been a LAC and/or in receipt of FSM at any time during the previous 6 years.
+Children who are a LAC/PLAC and/or in receipt of FSM at any time during the previous 6 years.

 If you would like to learn more about the Pupil Premium you can access information on the Department for Education website here